 MediLyte (A pill that contains calcium, magnesium, and potassium to replace lost electrolytes.
 Jolynn recommends using it in conjunction with the Oral IV)

-Kids medicine doesn’t come in small “travel sized” packages(at least that I’ve found), so it can be tough to include in a smaller first aid kit.
+Kids medicine doesn’t come in small “travel sized” packages, so it can be tough to include in a smaller first aid kit.
 The dosages also depend on the size of the child.
 I recommend adding these to your kits separately.

 Nitrile gloves (don’t get latex since so many people are allergic)